-Special, documented circumstances may permit a student to continue on Extended Probation for an additional evaluation period.
+Special, documented circumstances may permit students to continue on Extended Probation for an additional evaluation period.
 Maximum Timeframe to complete is considered prior to permitting a student extended probation.
-A student is in Extended Probation status only if the student was placed on Academic Probation and fails to regain Good Standing status before the next evaluation point and has worked with the Director to create a Learning Contract based on special, documented circumstances.
-If approved, the Learning Contract remains in effect until the next evaluation point.
-If the student fails to follow the Learning Contract, the student is Academically Dismissed.
-If SAP is met by the next scheduled evaluation period and the Learning Contract was successfully followed, the student regains Good Standing status
+Students are in Extended Probation status only if they were placed on Academic Probation and fail to regain Good Standing status before the next evaluation and have worked with the Director to create a Learning Contract based on special, documented circumstances.
+If approved, the Learning Contract remains in effect until the next evaluation.
+If students fails to follow the Learning Contract, they are Academically Dismissed.
+If they meet SAP by the next scheduled evaluation and follow the terms of the Learning Contract, they regain Good Standing status.